Popzi/Stryktipset-Slumpgenerator/README.md

 # Stryktipset slumpgenerator

 This was written in the course Script programming and Internet applications.
-The task was to analyze a dataset of chickens and determine the best feed for them.
+The task was to make a random stryktipset line generator.

 I must warn that this script is not the best example of following standard naming conventions but I will blame it on being a student and not knowing better :-)